 A local anesthetic is used at the site where the catheter is inserted.
 The person usually stays awake during the procedure but may be sedated.

 Recovery from catheter ablation is usually quick.
-Some people may be hospitalized for 1 to 2 days after the procedure so doctors can monitor heart rate and rhythm.
+Some people may stay in the hospital for 1 to 2 days after the procedure so doctors can monitor heart rate and rhythm.
 Many people go home the same day.

 Why It Is Done